JakeCallcut/Programming-Notes/C# notes.md

-    Math.Sqrt(Number) - returns the square root of a number Math.Floor(Number) - truncates the number to an integer Math.Min(Number) - returns the smaller of the two numbers
+    Math.Sqrt(Number) - returns the square root of a number Math.Floor(Number) - truncates the number to an integer Math.Min(Number) - returns the smaller of the two numbers Math.Max(Number) - returns the greater of the two numbers
+    Math.Pow(Number) -

 Math.Min() has some different syntax like so: